ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Multiple-Environments-Xamarin-Android.md

 ```

 ### Set Resource Name
-Set the Configuration File name.
+Set the configuration resource name.
 This is the configuration file that was embedded in the project.
-You will need to use the full resource name for this file.
+You will need to use the full resource name for the file.
 If the file exists in the root directory of your project, then the resource name would be  &lt;Project Namespace&gt;.&lt;filename&gt;
 ```cs
  string resourceName = "HA.Service.Config.json";
 ```